Graphene-based quantum heterospin graphs: Introduction

 \section{Introduction}

 Harnessing quantum-regime functionalities without relying on rare-earth elements represents a significant step toward the development of globally-sourced and more accessible quantum technologies.
 Moreover, implementing using widely accessible materials, such as graphene-based devices \cite{Garreis2024, AlonsoCalafell2019, Zhang2023, Oh2021} or other molecular systems \cite{Lehmann2009}, has garnered significant attention from both theorists and experimentalists.
 Quantum spin systems provide an excellent playground for exploring the physical properties of strongly correlated systems \cite{PhysRevX.11.011011,PhysRevLett.121.037204} and they can be used to construct platforms for quantum computing \cite{PRXQuantum.3.020343}.
 Some examples of spin quantum systems include two-dimensional magnets \cite{maggenom,Huang2017,Boix-Constant2025,PhysRevB.110.184406}, quantum dots \cite{RevModPhys.79.1217,Appel2025} or topological spin textures \cite{Zuo2021,Tejo2021}.
 In this paper, we focus on specific magnetic nanographene structures \cite{Fujii2013,Cheng2022,Song2024,Magda2014} and use them as magnetic building blocks (MBBs) to construct various interacting spin systems.
 This is because these MBBs possess a magnetic moment whose magnitude is determined by Lieb's theorem \cite{PhysRevLett.62.1201}, taking into account the imbalance of carbon atoms in each sublattice.
+Several graphene-based MBBs have recently attracted extensive attention as platforms for spin clusters and spin chains \cite{10.1103/PhysRevResearch.5.043226,Fu2025,10.1103/PhysRevResearch.6.043262,deOteyza2025,Zhao2024}.
 We focus on three MBBs that have already been synthesized experimentally: the spin-1 triangulene (S-1T) \cite{Mishra2019}, the spin-1/2 olympicene (S-1/2O) \cite{exp_olimp}, and the spin-1/2 triangulene (S-1/2T) \cite{exp_spin12}, which are circled in blue in Figs. \ref{junctions}(a-c).
 Since their magnetic moments are sufficiently localized and fixed, and there is no source of anisotropy, the interaction between MBBs can be appropriately described by an isotropic quantum Heisenberg Hamiltonian.
 It has been shown that to describe effectively the exchange interaction between MBBs in these graphene nanostructures a biquadratic interaction \cite{exp_spin1,PhysRevB.108.155423} must be included.
 The bilinear-biquadratic (BLBQ) Hamiltonian reads